charmoniumQ/blog-content/_posts/2019-08-06-monads-as-a-programming-pattern.md

 ### Promise/Awaitable monad

 In the previous two examples, you may have wanted a method that exposes the wrapped value(s), maybe `getValues`.
-The whole point of the monad pattern is that you don't give in to that urge.
+The whole point of the monad pattern is to avoid that urge, and .
 It's like [data-hiding (in the OOP sense)](https://en.wikipedia.org/wiki/Information_hiding).
 Instead of accessing elements directly, you chain on your computations through `apply`/`flatMap`/`then`.
 The Promise monad is an example where you physically can't ask for the wrapped values, because it might not exist yet!
-[A common beginner question](https://stackoverflow.com/q/45378267/1078199) is how to get the value _out_ of the promise for subsequent computation, but the answer is instead to put the subsequent computation _into_ the promise, using `.then`.
+[A common question](https://stackoverflow.com/q/45378267/1078199) is how to get the value _out_ of the promise for subsequent computation, but the answer is instead to put the subsequent computation _into_ the promise, using `.then`.

 ```java
 class Promise<T> {